 The past few years have witnessed a rapid growth of the deployment of automated vehicles (AVs).
 Clearly, AVs and human-driven vehicles (HVs) will co-exist for many years, and AVs will have to operate around HVs, pedestrians, cyclists, and more, calling for fundamental breakthroughs in AI designed for mixed traffic to achieve mixed autonomy.
 Thus motivated, we study heterogeneous decision making by AVs and HVs in a mixed traffic environment, aiming to capture the interactions between human and machine decision-making and develop an AI foundation that enables vehicles to operate safely and efficiently.
 There are a number of challenges to achieve mixed autonomy, including 1) humans drivers make driving decisions with bounded rationality, and it remains open to develop accurate models for HVs' decision making; and 2) uncertainty-aware planning plays a critical role for AVs to take safety maneuvers in response to the human behavior.
 In this paper, we introduce a formulation of AV-HV interaction, where the HV makes decisions with bounded rationality and the AV employs uncertainty-aware planning based on the prediction on HV's future actions.
 We conduct a comprehensive analysis on AV and HV's learning regret to answer the questions: 1) How does the learning performance depend on HV's bounded rationality and AV's planning; 2) How do different decision making strategies impact the overall learning performance?
 Our findings reveal some intriguing phenomena, such as Goodhart's Law in AV's learning performance and compounding effects in HV's decision making process.
-By examining the dynamics of the regrets, we gain insights into the interplay between human and machine decision making.
+By examining the dynamics of the regrets, we gain insights into the interplay between human and machine decision making in mixed autonomy.

-1. Introduction
+1 INTRODUCTION

-Automated vehicle (AV) is emerging as the fifth screen in our everyday life, after movies, televisions, personal computers, and mobile phones [1, 2].
-Their potential impact on safety and economic efficiency is substantial [3-6].
-For instance, the National Highway Traffic Safety Administration (NHTSA) reported that preventable crashes in the United States caused \$871 billion in economic and societal losses in 2010-approximately 1.9% of the GDP.
-While over 30 U.S. states have enacted AV legislation and AI-equipped vehicles continue to advance, experts acknowledge significant technical challenges remain [7-9].
-Perhaps the most fundamental challenge is achieving both safety and efficiency in mixed-traffic environments, as AVs must coexist with human-driven vehicles (HVs), pedestrians, cyclists, and other road users for the foreseeable future.
+Automated vehicle (AV) is emerging as the fifth screen in our everyday life, after movies, televisions, personal computers, and mobile phones Yurtsever et al. (2020); Parekh et al. (2022).
+The anticipated benefits from AV technology are immense, especially in terms of safety and economic impact Talebpour & Mahmassani (2016); Wu et al. (2017); Hoogendoorn et al. (2014); Ye & Yamamoto (2018).
+For example, in 2014, the National Highway Traffic Safety Administration (NHTSA) estimated the annual economic loss and society harm of crashes in the United States alone at \$871 billion in 2010, or 1.9% of the GDP.
+Incredibly, the overwhelming majority of the crashes are preventable.
+As more technologies continue to deliver new safety and efficiency features to modern vehicles, the advent of AVs equipped with a myriad of sensors and AI technology has ushered in a new era of smart mobility.
+While 30+ states in the US have already enacted AV legislation, experts agree that the new phase of rapid global development of AVs must overcome a wide range of technical challenges Yuen et al. (2021); Jing et al. (2020); Litman (2020).
+In particular, maintaining safety while still being sufficiently efficient in a mixed-traffic environment is probably the most fundamental challenge for automated mobility.
+Indeed, AVs will have to operate around human-driven vehicles (HVs), pedestrians, cyclists, motorcyclists, and more, for many years to come.
 The complicated interactions between HVs and AVs could have significant implications on the traffic efficiency given their different decision making characters.
 As such, a fundamental understanding on the heterogeneous decision making in the interplay, especially the impact of HVs' decision making with bounded rationality on AVs' performance, is crucial for achieving efficient mixed autonomy.